- Borrow & Request

 - Tech & Print

-Due to limited staffing capacity, the Special Collections and Archives Research Center (SCARC) is not offering drop-in consultation or reference services; in-person collection consultations will be offered by appointment only until further notice.
-On-site researcher appointments will resume in the second full week of fall term (October 4).
 Appointments must be scheduled at least one (1) business day in advance.
-Appointment blocks will be offered once per day, four days a week at the following times:
+During spring term 2022, appointment blocks will be offered once per day, four days a week at the following times:

 Though we’re back in our Reading Room on the fifth floor of the Valley Library, some of our services may look a little different this year.